IKEA plans stylish budget hotel chain in Europe

 "'Budget designer hotels' is today the fastest developing hotel segment." he said.

-Motel One, citizenM and B&B Hotels are all part of a new breed challenging established budget brands such as Travelodge, Whitbread's Premier Inn (WTB.L) and Accor's Formule 1 (ACCP.PA).
+Motel One, citizenM and B&B Hotels are all part of a new breed challenging established budget brands such as Travelodge, Whitbread's Premier Inn and Accor's Formule 1.

 IKEA's first hotel will most likely open in Germany in 2014 and the chain will be run by an international hotel operator, Muller said.